Fintech speeding up change

 “The story of the last few years was “the fintechs were here to eat our lunch, but banks in particular are becoming more willing to work with them.”

-Companies can see how they can use technologies to cut waiting times, eliminate paper waste, and improve just in time processes.
+Companies can now see how they can use technologies to cut waiting times, eliminate paper waste, and improve just in time processes, delegates heard.

 Luigi Marciano, founder and CEO of Objectway, which provides process solutions to financial services companies across Europe, said these firms were facing a “digital renaissance”.